dvip1/practiceGIt/README.md

 ## Git Practice Tasks
 Just make a plain html, no need to add any css or js.
 Just add a heading and a paragraph.
 Then add, commit and push the changes to the remote repository.
 <br>
-Here are some tasks that you can assign to your team members to practice git commands:

 - Shaunak: Create a new branch called "feature-login" and add a login page to the project.
 Once done, push the changes to the remote repository.

 - Jagruti: Create a new branch called "feature-signup" and add a signup page to the project.
 Once done, push the changes to the remote repository.